SlickRemix/feed-them-gallery/readme.txt

   * Extract the zip file and drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==
+= Version 1.2.5.1 Wednesday, October 16th, 2019 =
+   * UPDATE: Add New Promo video to the ReadMe.
+   * UPDATE: Plugin Description.
+   * ADD: Plugins reviews to ReadMe.

 = Version 1.2.5 Thursday, September 19th, 2019 =
    * NEW: Click the share option for any image and share a url that will take the user to your gallery and open the image up in the popup.
 This will not work for the loadmore option but will work for regular or paginated galleries.
    * FIX: Leave a review box would not go away in the wp-admin if you clicked Already left a review or No Thanks.
 Thanks to [Paul Bedford](https://wordpress.org/support/topic/great-plugin-and-even-better-support-55/) for pointing this out to us.